Elvis Džafić

-Elvis Džafić (born 19 December 1990) is a Slovenian professional football goalkeeper who plays for Ilirija 1911.
+Elvis Džafić (born 19 December 1990) is a Slovenian professional footballer who plays as a goalkeeper.

 Besides Slovenia, he has also played in Bosnia and Herzegovina.

 Club career

 Early career

 Džafić started off his career at hometown club Svoboda Ljubljana where he played for the youth team and later on for the seniors as well.

 Olimpija Ljubljana

 In 2010, Džafić signed with Slovenian PrvaLiga club Olimpija Ljubljana.
-He made 64 league appearances for Olimpija in the rowspan of four seasons, the most being in the 2011–12 season making 33 league appearances.
+He made 64 league appearances for Olimpija in the span of four seasons, the most being in the 2011–12 season making 33 league appearances.
 He left Olimpija in 2014.

 Triglav

 After leaving Olimpija, Džafić signed with Triglav Kranj, who back then played in the Slovenian Second League.
 He won the 2016–17 Slovenian Second League with Triglav and gained promotion to the 2017–18 Slovenian PrvaLiga.

 He made 80 league appearances for Triglav, being a first team regular for the whole time.
 He left Triglav in 2018.